Should Bedroom Door Be Closed With Air Purifier?

 When using an air purifier in the bedroom, the effectiveness can be influenced by the room’s air circulation and ventilation.
 While closing the bedroom door can help contain the purified air within the room, it’s important to ensure there is still adequate airflow.
 If the room lacks proper ventilation, the purified air may become stagnant, decreasing the overall effectiveness of the air purifier.
 It’s recommended to keep the bedroom door slightly ajar or consider using a fan to promote air circulation and maintain fresh air throughout the room.

-See also What Type Of Air Purifier Is Best?
+See also Filtrete Air Purifier Filter Review

 Contaminant Sources